Mugambi24/SARS_CoV2_Bioinformatics_Project/README.md

 Accession: MN908947.3

-Reference files and alignment indexes are stored in:

-Reference files and alignment indexes are stored in:
+Reference files and alignment indexes are stored in: reference/

-reference/

 ---